 If it means you receive exemplary care, it is worth it to pay out of pocket for therapy.
-Use the Open Path Psychotherapy Collective to find therapists who are currently accepting new clients either in person or for in home affordable counseling.
+Use Open Path Psychotherapy to find therapists who are currently accepting new clients either in person or for in-home affordable counseling.
 You can view their full profile and email them any questions you have to learn more.
 With so many counseling centers offering a variety of services both in person and online, there is no reason to not seek therapy.

 When Should I Seek Professional Counseling?

 Therapy is a personal experience, and not everyone will go into it seeking the same things.
 Keeping these things in mind can ensure that you will get the most out of online therapy, regardless of what your specific goals are.
 If you’re still wondering if therapy is right for you, and how much therapy costs, please contact us at email@example.com.
 BetterHelp specializes in online therapy to help address all types of mental health concerns.
 If you’re interested in individual therapy, please reach out to firstname.lastname@example.org.
 For more information about BetterHelp as a company, please find us on: